Newmarket camps for 2026

 daycampovernightcampcoed 564 4.5-14 3NewmarketOntario

-Fresh and exciting opportunities await Newmarket youth, as there are many camps to choose from, including day and overnight camps as well as in-person or virtual programs.
-Non-stop fun is promised at all camps, including those with a more traditional curriculum which combine all types of activities into a single camp.
+Newmarket summer camps offer a wide variety of programs for children and teens.
+Fresh and exciting opportunities await Newmarket youth, as there are many Newmarket summer camps and programs to choose from, including day and overnight camps as well as in-person or virtual programs.
+Non-stop fun is promised at all camps, including those with a more traditional curriculum, which combine many types of activities into a single camp.

+Day camps in Newmarket.
 Newmarket day camps give children a sense of independence as they begin their journey to find what they’re passionate about.
-With activities ranging from sports to arts to technology and education, day camps reign as an ideal way to help your child recognize their potential.
-Day camp encourages personal growth by teaching children how to work independently, socialize with others, and solve problems.
-It also has long-lasting effects on children’s personal, academic, and professional development by building transferable skills.
-These include communication and critical thinking skills, and the development of independence and responsibility.
+With activities ranging from sports to arts to technology and education, day camps are an ideal way to help your child recognize their potential.
+Day camps encourage personal growth by teaching children how to work independently, socialize with others, and solve problems.
+They also have long-lasting effects on children’s personal, academic, and professional development by building transferable skills such as communication, critical thinking, independence, and responsibility.
 Learning is fun here.
-For example, kids’ math and science skills are challenged through age-appropriate learning in everything from robotics to LEGO
+For example, kids’ math and science skills are challenged through age-appropriate learning in everything from robotics to LEGO.

-At sports camps, active kids and teens release their energy through activities like cycling, swimming, soccer, and horseback riding.
-These camps build your child’s stamina and challenge them to live physically active lives in and out of camp.
-Arts camps appeal to the imaginative child, as they experiment with various performance or visual art disciplines.
+Sports camps in Newmarket.
+At sports-focused Newmarket camps, active kids and teens release their energy through activities like cycling, swimming, soccer, and horseback riding.
+These camps build your child’s stamina and encourage physically active lifestyles in and out of camp.
+Arts camps in Newmarket appeal to the imaginative child, as they experiment with various performance or visual art disciplines.

-Logical and analytical minds are further challenged at technology and educational camps which feature very rewarding activities in STEM, STEAM, and related disciplines.
-Children’s curiosity is stimulated at these camps, as they explore real-world applications of science, technology, and math.
+Technology and educational camps.
+Logical and analytical minds are further challenged at technology and educational Newmarket camps, which feature rewarding activities in STEM, STEAM, and related disciplines.
+Children’s curiosity is stimulated as they explore real-world applications of science, technology, engineering, and math.

+Traditional multi-activity camps.
 If your child is interested in more than one type of activity, traditional camps may be best suited for them.
-Available as both day and overnight camps, these multi-activity camps challenge kids’ and teens’ physicality and creativity at once.
+Available as both day and overnight camps, these multi-activity programs challenge kids’ and teens’ physical and creative abilities at the same time.
 Traditional camps have a reputation for developing confident and hardworking leaders.

-Sleepaway camps are renowned for building children’s independence and responsibility.
-In the absence of parental guidance, your child learns how to maintain their daily routine, how to make good decisions, solve problems, and more, at overnight camps.
-Kids and teens switch from one activity to another here.
-For example, one morning children may build robots and the following afternoon they might kayak.
-They expand skills, develop flexibility, and increase spontaneity.
+Overnight camps in Newmarket.
+Overnight Newmarket camps are renowned for building children’s independence and responsibility.
+In the absence of parental guidance, children learn how to maintain their daily routines, make good decisions, and solve problems.
+Campers switch from one activity to another throughout the day.
+For example, one morning, children may build robots, and the following afternoon they might kayak.
+These experiences help kids expand skills, develop flexibility, and increase spontaneity.

 Sending your child to summer camp begins with early planning in the winter months.
 Our Kids Media’s annual Toronto Summer Camp Expo every February can assist you.
 The expo features camps from across Ontario and elsewhere.
 Families have the opportunity to engage directly with camp leaders, counselors, and current campers to gain a deeper understanding of their options in the upcoming summer.
 You’ll learn more about camp costs (from how to budget to discounts available) along with various camp activities.
 It’s also a great way to find camps you’ve never heard of or would never normally consider.

-Beginning your search for summer camp should begin early with a defined list of your and your child’s expectations and goals.
+Your search for Newmarket summer camps should begin early, with a defined list of your and your child’s expectations and goals.
 These include your desired location, price, age range, activities, and more.
 Though some elements may be more fixed than others (such as special needs support or budgets), you can still try to be as flexible as possible to expand the options available to you.

-Early planning ensures that you’re able to get in, as some camps reach capacity quickly.
+Early planning ensures that you’re able to secure a spot at the most popular Newmarket summer camps.
 After you’ve narrowed down your summer camp options, contact camp leaders directly to inquire or clarify specific information.
 Here are some examples of questions to ask prior to enrollment:

 • What does a typical day at camp look like?
 How many activities are covered in a single day?
 How thorough and hands-on are activities?